Galium mollugo: Description

 Galium mollugo can reach a height of 15–100 cm.
-The stems are square in cross-section, more or less erect with ascending branches.
-Starting from the axils of leaves it has inflorescences of small white flowers with a diameter of about 1 to 1.5 cm, with four petals.
-The flowering period extends from May to September.
+The stems are square in cross-section, more or less erect, with ascending branches.
+Starting from the axils of leaves, it has inflorescences of small, white flowers with a diameter around 1.0 to 1.5 cm, with four petals.
+Its flowering period extends from May to September in the Northern Hemisphere.

 Habitat

-Galium mollugo commonly occurs in hedges, bushes, paths, meadows and slopes at an elevation up to 2100 m above sea level.
+Galium mollugo commonly occurs in hedges, bushes, paths, meadows, and slopes, at elevations up to 2100 m above sea level.

 Distribution

-Galium mollugo is widely distributed in Europe and North Africa from Denmark, Portugal and Morocco east to the Altay region of Siberia and to the Caucasus.
+Galium mollugo is widely distributed in Europe and North Africa from Denmark to Portugal and Morocco, east to the Altay region of Siberia, and to the Caucasus.
 It is naturalized in the Russian Far East, New Zealand, Norfolk Island, Greenland, Argentina, Uruguay, and much of North America.
-It has been reported from the Rocky Mountains, the Cascade Range, the Sierra Nevadas and the Appalachian Mountains as well as the Great Lakes region.
-It is classified as a noxious weed in New York, Pennsylvania and much of New England.
+It has been reported from the Rocky Mountains, the Cascade Range, the Sierra Nevadas, and the Appalachian Mountains, as well as the Great Lakes region.
+It is classified as a noxious weed in New York, Pennsylvania, and much of New England.